napari/napari/docs/tutorials/fundamentals/installation_bundle.md

 If you want to contribute code back into napari, please follow the [development installation instructions in the contributing guide](https://napari.org/developers/contributing.html).
 ```

-To start, visit the [napari release page](https://github.com/napari/napari/releases) and find the release tagged with “latest.”
-Within the release details, expand the ‘assets’ tab and download the file that corresponds to your operating system, and for MacOS users, download the file that corresponds to your processor (This can be checked by going to Apple menu > About This Mac.
+To start, visit the [latest napari release page](https://github.com/napari/napari/releases/latest) and go to the ‘Assets’ tab and download the file that corresponds to your operating system.
+For MacOS users, download the file that corresponds to your processor (This can be checked by going to Apple menu > About This Mac.
 For Intel processors, download the x86 file, and for ARM processors, download the arm64 file.).
 Below are the installation guides for each operating system.

 ![image: expanded assets tab on the napari release page](.../docs/images/bundle_02.png)